Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: Experiments

-First, we show CRs and Vars of the EQUM during the training process in Figure~\ref{fig:illust_synthetic}, where we conduct $100$ trials on the test environment to compute CRs and Vars for each episode.
-Here, we also show the performance of REINFORCE, which corresponds to the EQUM with $\zeta=\alpha/\beta=\infty$.
-As Figure~\ref{fig:illust_synthetic} shows, the EQUM trains MV controlled portfolios well depending on the parameter $\zeta$.
-Next, we compare the performances of the EQUM on the test environment with those of the REINFORCE, Tamar, and Xie.
+First, we show CRs and Vars of the EQUMRL during the training process in Figure~\ref{fig:illust_synthetic}, where we conduct $100$ trials on the test environment to compute CRs and Vars for each episode.
+Here, we also show the performance of REINFORCE, which corresponds to the EQUMRL with $\zeta=\alpha/\beta=\infty$.
+As Figure~\ref{fig:illust_synthetic} shows, the EQUMRL trains MV-efficient policies well depending on the parameter $\zeta$.
+Next, we compare the EQUMRL on the test environment with the REINFORCE, Tamar, and Xie.
 We conduct $100,000$ trials on the test environment to compute CRs and Vars.

-In Figure~\ref{fig:pareto}, we plot performances under several hyperparameters on a test environment, where the horizontal axis denotes the Var, and the vertical axis denotes the CR.
+In Figure~\ref{fig:pareto}, we plot performances under several hyperparameters, where the horizontal axis denotes the Var, and the vertical axis denotes the CR.
 Trained agents with a higher CR and lower Var are Pareto efficient.
-As the result shows, the EQUM returns more efficient portfolios than the other algorithms in almost all cases.
-We conjecture that this is because while the EQUM is an end-to-end optimization for obtaining an efficient agent, the other methods consist of two steps of estimating the variance and solving the constrained optimization, where the estimation error of the variance is a source of the suboptimal result.
-We show CRs and Vars of some of their results in the upper table of Table~\ref{tbl:synth_result}.
-We also denote MSE between $\zeta$ and CR in the lower table of \ref{tbl:synth_result}.
-From the table, we can confirm that the EQUM succeeded in minimizing the MSEs.
+As the result shows, the EQUMRL returns more efficient portfolios than the others in almost all cases.
+We conjecture that this is because while the EQUMRL is an end-to-end optimization for obtaining an efficient agent, the other methods consist of several steps for solving the constrained optimization, where those multiple steps can be sources of the suboptimal result.
+We show the CRs and Vars of some of the results in the upper table of Table~\ref{tbl:synth_result} and the MSEs between $\zeta$ and CR in the lower table of Table~\ref{tbl:synth_result}, where we can confirm that the EQUMRL succeeded in minimizing the MSEs.
+We show results of EQUMRL with the AC in Appendix~\ref{appdc:ac_res}.